zzxzzk115/Space-Impact-II-GameShell/README.md

 # Space-Impact-II-GameShell
 Pixel-perfect clone of Nokia's Space Impact, one of the biggest classics in mobile gaming.
 Ported to GameShell.

+## How to play
+Keymapping:
+Menu  -> Escape
+A     -> Shooting
+B     -> Use props
+Start -> Enter
+Arrow keys to move.

 ## Build
 After SSH -> GameShell:
 ```bash